anujs2099/rhce-sample-exams_2nd-edition/lab1.md

    - pull the image registry.redhat.io/ansible-automation-platform-24/ee-supported-rhel8
    - list the images available to ansible-navigator
    - list all hosts using this inventory file in json format
+-  Configure ansible-navigator configuration file as follows:
+   - Uses the image ansible-automation-platform-24/ee-supported-rhel8:latest
+   - Uses the correct pull policy such that if the image is already present, a new image is not pulled
+   - Ensures that the playbooks that asks for a password are also supported

 **Task 4**